Function Call

 (None)

-Returns the relative position of the current member based on the viewpoint member.
+Returns the relative position of the current member, based on the point-of-view member.

 @depth